matthewdeanmartin/lambda_for_free/README.md

 # lambda_for_free
 The goal is to demo multiple design and architectural patterns that use AWS lambdas and API Gateway.

+## Archived!

+This is more of a POC than a ongoing project.
+If I find anything useful here, I should extract to new repo.

 ## How is this cheap
 - Lambdas are cheap